Slovak Air Force: 1945–1992

-1993–2018
+1993–present

 After the formal dissolution of Czechoslovakia on January 1, 1993, Czech and Slovak aircraft were divided according to each nation's population, in a ratio of nearly 2:1 in the Czech Republic's favor.
 The exceptions to this rule were the MiG-23's, which were given exclusively to the Czech Air force, and the MiG-29's, which were divided evenly between the two nations.
 Slovak bases were initially under-equipped to handle the aircraft transferred from the Czech bases, and required considerable improvements in infrastructure to facilitate the new air force.

 On March 1, 1995, the air force replaced the Soviet style aviation regiment organization with the western wing and squadron system.

 Around 2000–2002, Slovakia gradually retired many of the older aircraft, including the entire fleet of Su-22, Su-25, and MiG-21.

 In 2004, the flight training academy and national aerobatic demonstration team Biele Albatrosy, both based at Košice, were disbanded.

 On January 19, 2006, the Slovak Air Force lost an Antonov An-24 in a crash.

 On September 20, 2011, all of the remaining Mil Mi-24 gunships were retired.

+In October 2014, the government approved the purchase of tactical transport aircraft Alenia C-27J Spartan.

 In January 2014, Slovakia started discussions with the Swedish Government regarding leasing or purchasing JAS-39 Gripen aircraft to replace their MiG-29 fighters.

-On April 21, 2014, Slovakia and RAC MiG signed a contract for a three years long modernization programme for the air force's MiG-29 fighters.

-In April 2015, Slovak government announced it will buy nine UH-60 utility helicopters to replace its fleet of Mi-17 helicopters.
+In April 2015, the Slovak government announced it would buy nine UH-60M utility helicopters to replace its fleet of Mi-17 helicopters.
 The deal worth US$261 million includes also full life-cycle support for the aircraft and training for aircrews and ground personnel.

-On December 12, 2018, Slovakia signed a contract to acquire 14 F-16C/D Block 70.
+On December 12, 2018, Slovakia signed a contract to acquire 14 F-16V/Block 70 with additional equipment.
 All are to be delivered by 2025.

-2022
+The first completed jet was unveiled by the manufacturer on 7 September 2023, and first two aircraft were delivered to Slovakia on 22 July 2024.

+On April 13, 2022, Slovakia was negotiating with Bayraktar about the procurement of Bayraktar TB2.
+The negotiations been never formally ended.

+On October 13, 2022, Slovakia joined European Sky Shield Initiative.
+To strengthen future air defense procurement.

+In 2022, Slovakia has donated its S-300 missile system to Ukraine to aid in fighting against the Russian invasion.